Understanding your health

 Important: MRI scans frequently show tears in people who don't experience pain.
 The presence of a tear on imaging does not automatically determine the treatment.

-What are the effective non-surgical treatments?
+What are some effective non-surgical treatments?

 Reassuring Fact: Recent meta-analyses show that there is no clinically significant difference between surgery and active physiotherapy after one year for full-thickness tears.

-Your physiotherapist will assess the following:
+Your physical therapist will assess the following:

-• Joint Mobility: Passive and active range of motion of the shoulder
+• Joint mobility: Passive and active range of motion of the shoulder

-• Movement Quality: Coordination and motor control
+• Quality of movement: Coordination and motor control

 The treatment plan includes:

-• Postural Education: Corrections to reduce pressure on the tendons
+• Postural Education: Corrections to Reduce Pressure on the Tendons

 Improvement Timeline: Symptoms generally improve within 4 to 12 weeks.
 Complete tendon healing requires a minimum of 6 months.